MEDAC: Strengthening Mediterranean Diplomacy

 - Malta is located in the middle of the Mediterranean Sea and has historically been an important broker between Europe and North Africa/West Asia.

-- Since its inception in 1990, MEDAC has established itself as a centre in Mediterranean diplomacy and training institution.
+- Since its inception in 1990, MEDAC has established itself as a centre of excellence in Mediterranean diplomacy and is widely recognised as a leading training institution.

 - MEDAC alumni

-- To provide academic debate on Mediterranean diplomacy, including issues such as human rights, good governance, security sector governance, migration and gender.
+- To contribute to academic debate and excellence on Mediterranean diplomacy, including issues such as human rights, good governance, security sector governance and gender.

 - To provide a platform for a shared understanding of economic, political and social challenges facing the Mediterranean region among young aspiring diplomats from the region.